cynic-net/dent/README.md

 #### Arguments

-* `dent [options] CNAME [COMMAND [ARG ...]]`
+* `dent [options] container_name [--] [command [arg ...]]`

-Runs the given command in container _CNAME_ using `docker exec -it CNAME bash -l` or similar.
+Runs the given _command_ in container _container_name_ using `docker exec -it container_name` or similar.
+If you supply any _arg_ values that start with a hyphen, ensure you use the `--` after the container name to avoid these being parsed as options to `dent`.

-_CNAME_ is a container name or ID.
-An existing container will always be used (it will be started if it's stopped), otherwise it's the name of the container to be created.
+_container_name_ is a container name or ID.
+An existing container with that name will always be used if present (it will be started if it's stopped), otherwise it's the name of the container to be created.
 If you share the host with other users, you may want to adopt a container naming convention to avoid name collisions. `dent` currently provides no support for this; it uses the container name exactly as specified.

-The default _COMMAND_ is `bash -l` to give an interactive login shell.
+The default _command_ is `bash -l` to give an interactive login shell.
-Curently _COMMAND_ is always run directly, without a login environment.
-To run a single command in your login environment (e.g., to use a shell alias) use `bash -lc 'cmd arg ...'`.
+Curently _command_ is always run directly, without a login environment.
+To run a single command in your login environment (e.g., to use a shell alias) use `-- bash -lc 'cmd arg ...'`.

 The user and initial working directory within the container will be the same as specified by the `docker run` command; this is specified